ross-sum/bliss_term/README.md

   Interestingly, vim writes the contents of the file on the screen twice, clearing the screen in between those writes.
 The first time it writes the file to the screen, it does it correctly, without inserting the spaces.
 It is the second time that the space characters get inserted.
+Otherwise vi seems to work well.
   The issue looked like being the teminal type, but most were tried out.
 * Nano appears to be okay.
 There may be still some meta (alt) characters that have yet to be tested and therefore may not available to Nano.
 It works